Life with Braces

 Congratulations on getting braces at Robertson Orthodontics!
 You are on your way to a smile you can be proud of!
 However, while you are wearing braces, you’ll need to take special care of them and your teeth.
 That means avoiding certain foods that can damage your braces, and remembering to brush and floss regularly to keep your teeth clean and healthy.

 Eating with Braces

-Eating the wrong types of food can break brackets and snap wires, which means you’ll have to make extra visits to our Allen, TX or Murphy, TX office to have your braces repaired.
+Eating the wrong types of food can break brackets and snap wires, which means you’ll have to make extra visits to our Lucas, TX or Murphy, TX office to have your braces repaired.
 While you have braces, avoid foods that are:

 - Sticky (caramels, taffy, bubble gum, fruit chews)

 - Crunchy (chips, hard granola bars, hard taco shells, popcorn)

 The greatest challenge is remembering to brush three times a day for two minutes each time, and to floss after meals.
 Brushing and flossing will take more time when you have braces, but like anything in life, practice makes perfect.